roddhjav/apparmor.d/docs/development/dbus.md

 ### Interfaces

-Access to common dbus interface is done using the abstractions under **[`abstractions/bus/`](https://github.com/roddhjav/apparmor.d/tree/main/apparmor.d/abstractions/bus)**.
+Access to common dbus interfaces is done using the abstractions under **[`abstractions/bus/`](https://github.com/roddhjav/apparmor.d/tree/main/apparmor.d/abstractions/bus)**.
 They are kept minimal on purpose.
 The goal is not to give full talk access an interface but to provide a *read-only* like view of it.
 It may be required to have a look at the dbus interface documentation to check what method can be safely allowed.

 For more access, simply use the [`aa:dbus talk`](#dbus-directive) directive.

 ## Dbus Directive

 We use a special [directive](directives.md) to generate more advanced dbus access.
-The directive format is on purpose very similar to the apparmor dbus rule.
+The directive format is on purpose very similar to the AppArmor dbus rule.

 **Format**